dostokhan/backend-start/README.md

 A naive approach to building an api starter kit to quickly start side projects.
 Meant to be used with [fullstack-start](https://github.com/dostokhan/fullstack-start) project.
-Javascript is choosen as the language to minimize fatigue working on both frontend and backend.
+Javascript is choosen to minimize fatigue working on both frontend and backend.

 ## Table of Contents
   - [Folder Structure](#folder-structure)